 The IDNYC program provides the following services for individuals who are deaf or hard of hearing:

 People with Cognitive or Psychiatric Disabilities

-Note: Homebound service has been temporarily suspended due to COVID.
+Note: Homebound service has been temporarily suspended.

 IDNYC provides homebound visits for applicants with disabilities and/or limitations that make it difficult for them to visit or have their photo taken at an Enrollment Center.
 Requests for a homebound visit can be made through 311.

 Individuals with disabilities can request reasonable accommodations to assist them in applying for the card or communicating with the IDNYC program by calling 311 directly or through DSS's ASL Direct.